 Genghis and the Mongols

 Genghis Khan died in 1227 and his empire was divided among his four sons.
-From the ashes of central Asia came the Pax Mongolica, a century or so of relative peace in which merchants and travellers could journey the length of the Mongol Empire without being harassed.
+From the ashes of central Asia came the Pax Mongolica, a century or so of relative peace in which merchants and travellers could journey the length of the Mongol Empire without harassment.

-With a population over 30 million, Uzbekistan is by far the most populous country in central Asia.
-As much as 35% of the population is under 18, and though it has grown rapidly in recent decades, growth is now slowing due to economic outward migration and much smaller family sizes.
-The average number of children per woman is now 1.89, as opposed to 2.92 in 2002.
+With a population of 32.59 million, Uzbekistan is by far the most populous country in central Asia.
+Although growth is now slowing owing to migration and much smaller family sizes, over half the population is under 30.
+The average number of children per woman is now 2.46 (2016), as opposed to 3.7 in 1996 and 2.92 in 2002.

 Uzbekistan is ethnically diverse, though ethnic Uzbeks may make up as much as 80% of the population.
 The Uzbeks are a Turkic people who originated in southern Siberia and the Altai Mountains and came south with the Mongols in the early medieval period.
-There are significant Uzbek populations in Afghanistan (2.7 million), Kyrgyzstan (800,000) and Tajikistan (1.6 million) as well as in Uzbekistan.
-The majority of Uzbeks follow the Hanafi school of Sunni Islam, though atheism is also widespread amongst those who grew up under the Soviet Union.
+There are also significant Uzbek populations in Afghanistan (2.7 million), Tajikistan (1.6 million) and Kyrgyzstan (800,000).
+The majority of Uzbeks follow the Hanafi school of Sunni Islam, though atheism is also widespread among those who grew up under the Soviet Union.

-Uzbekistan also has a large Tajik population.
-Although census data suggest they make up only around 5% of the population, some observers believe the real figure to be far larger as there is a tendency for some Tajiks to declare themselves as Uzbek on official paperwork.
-Tajiks are essentially central Asian Persians, the division between the two groups being the result of Stalin’s border creation in the 1920s.
-They consider themselves to be the oldest ethnic group in central Asia and trace their ancestry right back to the Bactrians and Sogdians.
+Uzbekistan has a large Tajik population.
+Although census data suggest they make up only around 5% of the population, some observers believe the real figure to be far larger as there is a tendency for some Tajiks to declare themselves as Uzbek on official paperwork in order to assimilate with the majority population.
+Tajiks are essentially central Asian Persians who consider themselves to be the oldest ethnic group in central Asia, tracing their ancestry right back to the Bactrians and Sogdians.
 The Tajiks are not a homogeneous group, however, and are deeply divided along clan-based lines with strong regional affiliations and blood ties.
-The cities of Bukhara and Samarkand both have large Tajik populations, and many feel they should have been given the opportunity to join Tajikistan rather than being part of Uzbekistan.
+The cities of Bukhara and Samarkand both have large Tajik populations, and many feel, in Stalin’s project to divide and rule one of the world’s most complex ethnic mixtures in 1924, they should have been allocated to Tajikistan rather than Uzbekistan.

 The following of other contemporary music styles is harder to judge, as much of it is underground.
-A few pop–rock bands have emerged (specifically Bolalarand Sahar), but the lifestyles stereotypically associated with heavy rock music are generally disapproved of, and Tashkent’s tiny population of goths has reported being harassed by both the state and the community at large for their musical and fashion tastes.
-The Uzbek government censors rap music because it believes it is not complementary to Uzbek culture.
+A few pop–rock bands have emerged (specifically Bolalar and Sahar), but the lifestyles stereotypically associated with heavy rock music are generally disapproved of, and Tashkent’s tiny population of goths has reported being harassed by both the state and the community at large for their musical and fashion tastes.
+The Uzbek government has been known to censor rap music because it believes it is not complementary to Uzbek culture.

 An appreciation of theatre and formalised performance arrived in Uzbekistan with the Russians in the late 19th century.
-For the first time designated performance spaces were built, the most attractive of which is surely the Alisher Navoi Opera and Ballet Theatre in Tashkent, though several other companies have played more active roles in promoting and developing drama in Uzbekistan.
-The critically acclaimed theatre company of Uzbekistan is the Ilkhom Theatre of Mark Weil.
+For the first time, designated performance spaces were built, the most attractive of which is surely the Alisher Navoi Opera and Ballet Theatre in Tashkent, though several other companies have played more active roles in promoting and developing drama in Uzbekistan.
+The most critically acclaimed theatre company of Uzbekistan is Mark Weil’s Ilkhom Theatre.

 Arts and crafts

-For centuries Uzbekistan has been known for its artistic output: from glazed tiles to the finest silks, finely worked jewellery set with precious and semi-precious stones, to handwoven and knotted carpets.
-Uzbekistan is home to some of the most spectacular architecture not only in the Islamic world but worldwide, and several sites are justifiably recognised by UNESCO as being of international cultural importance.
+For centuries Uzbekistan has been known for its artistic output: from glazed tiles to the finest silks and finely worked jewellery set with precious and semi-precious stones to handwoven and knotted carpets.
+The country is home to some of the most spectacular architecture not only in the Islamic world but worldwide, and several sites are justifiably recognised by UNESCO as being of international cultural importance.
 Monuments to both God and man incorporate influences from ancient Greece to the Buddhist temples of the Indian subcontinent, a riotous fusion of ideologies, tastes and techniques.
-The lack of stone and timber available locally pushed forward advances in brick and tile making and there was significant medieval innovation in the design and engineering of domes (including ribbed domes and double domes).
-Many say Islam prohibits the depiction of living things in art, but this is scarcely evident in Uzbekistan.
-Though ornate calligraphy, colourful geometric patterns and nature-inspired motifs (the usual alternatives) are all in evidence, so too are tiles painted with animals, flowers and human faces and beautifully illustrated manuscripts depicting men, beasts and even the occasional prophet or angel.
+A lack of stone and timber pushed forward advances in brick- and tile-making and in the design and engineering of domes (including ribbed and double domes).